Diversity + Inclusion

 - We continue our involvement in LCLD, a national organization made up of corporate counsel and law firm managing partners dedicated to creating a more diverse and inclusive legal profession.
 Annually we select attorneys to participate in the LCLD Fellows and Pathfinders programs.
 Launched in 2011, the program promotes the development of talented attorneys from diverse backgrounds and prepares them for leadership positions.

-- National Bar Association (NBA)
+- National LGBTQ+ Bar Association

 - South Asian Bar Association (SABA)